Composting tips, advice and science.

 Their findings revealed that fallen leaves, when chopped or shredded into small pieces (1–3 mm), were the most effective.
 These leaves composted the fastest, reaching maturity in just 32 days.

-The compost made with fallen leaves also had excellent water-holding capacity and drainage.
-Germination rates were outstanding, showing the high quality of the compost.
 Notably, chili plants grown in this compost were 16.7 cm taller and had more leaves than those grown in compost made with sawdust or fly ash.

-By contrast, sawdust and fly ash were less effective.
-Fly ash resulted in higher salt content, which can harm plants, and both materials slowed the breakdown of kitchen waste and regulated moisture less effectively.
+Using fly ash also resulted in higher salt content, which can harm plants, and both materials slowed the breakdown of kitchen waste and regulated moisture less effectively.

-The researchers also shared additional tips for composting success.
 They recommended chopping or shredding kitchen waste into smaller pieces (ideally 1–3 mm) to give microbes more surface area to work on.
-Aerating the compost regularly also helps to maintain oxygen levels and speed up the process.

-Takeaway for Composters
+Takeaways for Composters

 Adding layers of bulking material can significantly improve both the speed and quality of your compost—and there’s no need to buy anything.

-Fallen leaves are an excellent, free option.
-Fallen leaves can be raked up and put in sacks in the autumn and winter.
-Store them in a dry place until you are ready to use them.
-For the best results, shred them into smaller pieces – if you don’t have specialised equipment, you can do this by running them over with a lawnmower.
+For the best results, shred them into smaller pieces.
+If you don’t have specialised equipment, you can do this by running them over with a lawnmower.

-If leaves aren’t available, don’t worry.
-Any bulking material is better than none.
+If leaves aren’t available, remember that any bulking material is better than none.
 Materials like straw or shredded cardboard are great alternatives.
-Check out our guide to bulking materials for more options.

 Related articles